 The MSK stated that the elections went superbly.
 The commission attacked several media outlets, especially the Berlin-based Azerbaijani Meydan TV, for claiming otherwise.
 “Some social media forces who are interested in casting a shadow on democratic and transparent elections […] disseminate false information that is not true and is not based on the facts.”
 Meydan reacted to the allegations that Azerbaijan not only targeted independent media with words but also physically.
 Several journalists were reportedly intimidated, denied access to polling stations, and one journalist was even assaulted.

 The founding conference of the Social Democratic Party was held in December 1989, with most of the original members coming from the Popular Front.
-One of the co-chairmen at that time, Zardusht Alizadeh, is also one of the founders of the Popular Front of Azerbaijan.
-The party was the first non-communist and opposition party to be officially registered (1990).
+The party was the first non-communist and opposition party to be officially registered (1989).
 When Ayaz Mutalibov was President of the Republic of Azerbaijan, the party had one Member of Parliament, which was Araz Alizadeh, the present co-chairman of the party.
+After that it failed to win seats in all the subsequent elections.

 The YAP is the ruling party of Azerbaijan.
 It was formed by Heydar Aliyev in 1993 to support his political career.
 Many high functions in the party are given to members of the Aliyev family.
 Since the dead of Heydar Aliyev, his son Ilham Aliyev took over the presidency of the country and the leadership of the party – of which he was first deputy chairman.